 Printing Stage Your approved publication is delivered to the printer.
 For most jobs, the printer will be TTU Printing Services.
 Some projects, such as large quantities or large sizes, will be sent to off-campus printers.
 Depending on the complexity of your publication, this stage may take from five to 30 business days.

 Design and Layout Services

 Creative Services is available to design and/or write publications for Tennessee Tech units.
 The graphic designers and director may suggest ways in which time and money can be saved in the production of publications, but early consultation is necessary in order to take advantage of such savings.

 Creative Services will produce a design that satisfies both the originator of the publication and the Office of Communications & Marketing, but mechanical limitations of the printing process, appropriateness of time and cost, consideration of the publication's audience, and consistency with professional design standards and university graphic standards will have a bearing on the final design.

 All copy submitted for use in a publication will be read and checked for accuracy in spelling, grammar and punctuation.
 Changes may be made to clarify, reduce repetition, avoid ambiguity, correct factual errors and smooth out rough passages.
 Questions about the content or suggestions for major textual revisions will be directed to the author.
 The Office of Communications & Marketing may provide assistance with the initial copy preparation, although originators of publications are generally responsible for producing complete, accurate and grammatically correct copy.

 Creative Services is a fee-for-service operation of the university.
-For small projects, a price list is available at tntech.edu/creative/services.
+For small projects, consult our fee list.
 For larger projects, Creative Services will provide a fee estimate.

 Creative Services' fees only include our creative fees.
 If your project incurs additional costs, such as photography, printing or postage, the department or vendor providing that service will bill you separately.